Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 ### 5. `VBRJobWrapper.bat`

 #### Overview
 The `VBRJobWrapper.bat` script is a wrapper for `RunVBRJob.ps1` to facilitate execution in batch environments.
-It ensures that exit codes from `RunVBRJob.ps1` are correctly captured and returned to the calling environment.
+It ensures that exit codes from `RunVBRJob.ps1` are correctly captured and returned to the calling environment, making it ideal for integration with external monitoring systems or job schedulers.

 #### Key Features
 - Executes `RunVBRJob.ps1` and passes all arguments to it.
 - Correctly captures and propagates the exit code from `RunVBRJob.ps1`.
 - Simplifies the usage of `RunVBRJob.ps1` in batch scripts or legacy systems.
+- Designed for use in automated workflows with monitoring systems and schedulers.

 #### Usage Example
 ```batch